orbcode/orbuculum/README.md

 ...the pointer to the elf file is always needed for orbtop to be able to recover symbols from.

+One useful command line option for orbtop (and indeed, for the majority of the rest of the suite) is -s localhost:2332, which will connect directly to a SEGGER J-Link you might have exporting its port, with no requirement for the orbuculum multiplexer in the way.

 Command line options for orbtop are;

  `-e`: Set elf file for recovery of program symbols.